jmamath/jmamath.github.io/content/authors/admin/_index.md

 website: ""
 ---

-I engineer the synthetic data infrastructure that powers frontier language models.
+I build synthetic data infrastructure for training frontier language models at scale.

 As a Research Software Engineer at Google, I was a core contributor to Gemini's multilingual capabilities.
 I architected the end-to-end synthetic data pipeline that scaled instruction-following to 25 languages.
 My work focuses on the intersection of research velocity and production scale—building systems that decouple experimental logic from infrastructure to enable O(1) dataset scaling and 100% reproducibility.